epsilon8eridani/ColoredConsoleLog/README.md

 # ColoredConsoleLog

+Make the log output in your WPF application beautiful!

 This is a small UserControl for WPF to output logs in different colors, depending on preferences, configurable with regular expressions.

 By default, changes the color of text in `''`, `""`, `Windows File Path`, `URL`, `[]`, or if the string contains the text `Error` or `Warning`